 - (1) One (1) or more principal buildings are permitted on a lot. - (2) Retail, office, or personal service business uses are permitted and shall clearly be accessory and incidental to the resort, shall be conducted in a principal building within which the guest sleeping rooms are situated, and shall not exceed ten (10) percent of the gross floor area of all principal buildings.
-Conference and meeting rooms are also permitted and shall occupy no more than fifty (50) percent of the gross floor area of all principal building(s) of the resort. - (3) The minimum lot area shall be twenty (20) acres for the first guest sleeping room, and one guest sleeping room for every five thousand (5,000) square feet of lot area thereafter. - (4) Accessory structures shall be set back fifty (50) feet from any lot line.
-Outdoor recreation uses shall be set back fifty (50) feet from any lot line, except that walking trails shall be located no less than twenty-five (25) feet from any property line unless said trail is connected to another trail located offsite, wherein no setback is required to achieve the connection.
-The Planning Board may require that notices be placed at the property boundary lines to ensure no off-site trespass occurs. - (5) Parking.
-The minimum parking requirements are as follows: - (a) For each guest sleeping room: one (1) parking space - (b) For each fifty (50) square feet of dining area: one (1) parking space
+Conference and meeting rooms are also permitted and shall occupy no more than fifty (50) percent of the gross floor area of all principal building(s) of the resort. - (3) The minimum lot area shall be twenty (20) acres for the first guest sleeping room, and one pupil for each 750guest sleeping room for every five thousand (5,000) square feet of lot area and a total of not more thereafter. - (4) Accessory structures shall be set back fifty (50) feet from any lot line.
+Outdoor recreation uses shall be set back fifty (50) feet from any lot line, except that walking trails shall be located no less than 100 pupilstwenty-five (25) feet from any property line unless said trail is connected to another trail located offsite, wherein no setback is required to achieve the connection.
+The Planning Board may require that notices be placed at the property boundary lines to ensure no off-site trespass occurs. - C. The site shall contain at least 200 square feet of outdoor play space per child with a minimum play space of 1,000 square feet for any nursery or school.
+The play space shall be located in rear or side yards at least 50 feet from any lot line and at least 60 feet from residential structures on adjacent properties.
+The outdoor play area shall be screened with a fence not to exceed six feet in height to protect the school children and to avoid any nuisance to adjoining properties.
+Hedges, plantings-and other living fences shall be considered as fences if placed on the site for such purposes. - D. Play or instructional space within a building shall be located on the first floor only and contain at least 35 square feet of area for each child, exclusive of cloakrooms, lavatories, storage rooms and hallways.
+No play or instructional areas shall be below grade.
+There shall be at least one toilet and one washbasin for each 15 children, with separate facilities for boys and girls.

-- (c) For each two (2) seats in meeting rooms or group assembly areas: one (1) parking space - (d) For each 300 square feet of retail, office, or personal-service use: one (1) parking space - (6) No loading, truck parking, trash containers or outdoor storage area shall be located within one hundred (100) feet of an adjacent residential zone.
+- E. There shall be provided one off-street parking space for each teacher and staff member and one space for every 10 pupils.
+Parking areas shall be located at least 15 feet from side and rear lot-lines and at least 50 feet from the street line.
+The parking area shall be permanently improved-and, if located adjacent to any play area, shall be screened by a fence or hedge at least four feet in height. - F.(5) Parking.
+The minimum parking requirements are as follows: - (a) For each guest sleeping room: one (1) parking space - (b) For each fifty (50) square feet of dining area: one (1) parking space - (c) For each two (2) seats in meeting rooms or group assembly areas: one (1) parking space - (d) For each 300 square feet of retail, office, or personal-service use: one (1) parking space - (6) No loading, truck parking, trash containers or outdoor storage area shall be located within one hundred (100) feet of an adjacent residential zone.
 All such areas shall provide visual and noise screening to minimize impacts on adjacent residential property.